Course Reserves: Information for Students

 Renewal of Reserve Materials

-In general, an item on reserve may be renewed as often as the borrower wishes, as long as there are no other requests for it.
+In general, an item on 2-hour reserve may be renewed in person as often as the borrower wishes, as long as there are no other requests for it.
 Users of 24-hour reserve items must wait one day after returning an item before checking it out again.
 Note: Reserve items may be renewed only at the Reserves Desk from which they were borrowed and can not be renewed at other circulation desks or in My Account.